influx6/clis/servex/readme.md

 Starting servex is as simple as calling `servex` if you desire to start the server on the default port `4050` else you can use the `-addr` option to set a custom `ip:port` combo to be used.

+Servex provides two routes:

+  - `/files` which serves any file within the current directory and any subdirectory

+  - `/assets` which serves any file specifically within the asset path provided.

+If there is a `index.html` file found in the directory and the `-withIndex` option is not false then that will be loaded once you navigate to the `ip:port` address used by servex.

+## Disclaimer
+Servex is rather simple, its just to provide a easy solution to use and not a highly featured server.